-Violinist Domenic Salerni is a member of the New York-based Grammy Award-winning Attacca Quartet.
-He is also a member of the Chiarina Chamber Players, based in Washington, DC, and is active as a chamber musician, clinician, composer, and arranger nationally and internationally.
+Domenic Salerni plays violin with the New York-based Grammy Award-winning Attacca Quartet.
+He is also an artist with the Chiarina Chamber Players, based in Washington, DC, and is active as a chamber musician, clinician, composer, and arranger.

 Domenic recently recorded his first album with the Attacca Quartet.
 It features the music of Caroline Shaw which will be released by Nonesuch Records next season.
 Attacca has been active in a number of recording projects, notably with Chamber Music Society of Detroit, the Banff Center’s International String Quartet Festival, the Chamber Music Society of Austin, and Duke University.
 Attacca will be Lehigh University’s Horger Artists in Residence in 2021, and look forward to resuming their international performances in the spring.

 As a member of the Chiarina Chamber Players, Domenic was a recipient of a 2020 Chamber Music America Classical Commissioning Grant and will perform a new work by Carlos Simon with Chiarina and Peabody Conservatory bass faculty Carl DuPont in 2021.

 In 2020, as part of his response to the COVID-19 outbreak, Domenic helped set up the Philadelphia Musicians Relief Fund as part of AFM Local 77’s efforts to provide for its community of musicians in times of need.
 The Fund has raised over $70,000 and is poised to act as a non-profit entity in perpetuity serving Philadelphia musicians beyond the scope of the current pandemic.
 He also released an EP on Bandcamp entitled "Desert and Sea," the proceeds of which went to the California Fire Foundation and other environmentally conscious organizations.